chiwa/sertis-mini-blog/mini-blog-api/README.md

-# Mini Blog Assignment for Chiwa Kantawong
+# Mini Card Assignment for Chiwa Kantawong

-This demo application is build by spring-boot and using in-memory DB(H2)  that provide the Mini Blog API.
+This demo application is build by spring-boot and using in-memory DB(H2)  that provide the Mini Card API.

 ### Setting up Lombok with Eclipse and Intellij